PP-Module for LiFi Access Systems

 • Client credentials to be used for authentication

-• [selection: authentication protocol, Service Set Identifier (SSID) if the SSID is broadcasted, no other security policy elements]
+• [selection: authentication protocol, Service Set Identifier (SSID) if the SSID is broadcast, no other security policy elements]

 ].